 These percentile calculations can also be given as the following mathematical equations, which are based on the default percentile calculation formulas from Statistical Analysis System (SAS) software.
 Exclude all missing serum cotinine values and all serum cotinine values above 10 ng/mL.
 Suppose there are n women of ages 16 to 49 years with valid serum cotinine values at or below 10 ng/mL.
-Arrange the serum cotinine concentrations in increasing order (including tied values) so that the lowest concentration is x(1) with an adjusted survey weight of w(1), the second lowest concentration is x(2) with an adjusted survey weight of w(2), ..., and the highest concentration is x(n) with an adjusted survey weight of w(n).
+Arrange the serum cotinine concentrations in increasing order (including tied values) so that the lowest concentration is x(1) with an adjusted survey weight of w(2), ..., and the highest concentration is x(n) with an adjusted survey weight of w(n).